emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ![q3-report](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/q3-report.png)

-`it-onboarding.txt` caught my attention as it tells us some things:
+`it-onboarding.txt` caught my attention as it reveals some information:

-1. `?file=` parameter which indicates to local file inclusion (LFI)
+1. The `?file=` parameter indicates local file inclusion (LFI).
-2. `config.php` which may contains sensitive data.
+2. `config.php` may contain sensitive data.

 ![it-onboarding](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/it-onboarding.png)

-We can see `config.php` file is publicly exposed and contains admin dashboard endpoint with database credentials.
+We can see that the `config.php` file is publicly exposed and contains the admin dashboard endpoint with database credentials.

 ![config](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/config.png)

-So, let's go to `/dashboard-admin.php` and login with `administrator:administrator`
+So, let's navigate to `/dashboard-admin.php` and log in with `administrator:administrator`.

 ![Admin_Login](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/Admin_Login.png)